-The randomized controlled clinical trial (RCT) with a fixed design has become a gold standard for evaluating drug safety and efficacy since its debut.
-However, because of several drawbacks of RCTs, they have failed to meet the need for flexibility and adaptivity in modern drug development.
+The randomized controlled clinical trial (RCT) with a fixed design has been a gold standard for evaluating drug safety and efficacy since its debut.
+However, for traditional fixed-design RCTs, one drawback is that they may fail to meet the need for flexibility and adaptivity in modern drug development.
 For instance, sample sizes cannot be adjusted for a lower-than-expected treatment effect size once the study has started.
-Adaptive study designs that allow early access to drug efficacy and adjustment to the study are desired for improving trial efficiency.
+Adaptive study designs that allow responsiveness to efficacy data and adjustment to the study are a desirable alternative that may result in more informative and successful trials.

 Despite many of the promising features, the uptake of adaptive designs in clinical trials remains low, mainly due to statistical and operational challenges.
-For instance, the more interim looks, the more penalty it takes at the final analysis in a GSD, which will likely result in a larger sample size than a fixed design.
+For instance, in many GSDs, performing multiple interim analyses may result in increasing statistical penalties that can lead to larger maximum sample sizes than a fixed design.

-An alternative adaptive design to GSD that allows adjusting the sample size during the study without paying any penalty at the final analysis is sample size re-estimation with the promising zone design (SSR) introduced by Mehta and Pocock (2011).
-This design allows re-evaluation of the sample size based on the evidence accumulated at the interim analysis to determine whether an increase in sample size is needed to reach the desired statistical power.
-The additional sample size is invested only when the interim results are promising.
-As such, it greatly increases the chances of eventual success and reduces the risk of an expensive failed study.
-For more details about the benefit of the SSR design compared to a fixed design or a GSD, please refer to Mehta and Pocock’s paper.
+An adaptive design option that can be added to a GSD or used on its own without a penalty at the final analysis is the “promising zone” method of sample size re-estimation (SSR) introduced by Mehta and Pocock (2011).
+This design allows re-evaluation of the sample size based on the evidence accumulated at the interim analysis to determine whether an increase in sample size is needed to ensure the conditional power meets the desired target.
+The sample size is only increased when the interim results show some amount of efficacy but are not strong enough for the conditional power to be as high as the target power for the study.
+In this way, the SSR can help increase the chance of a study showing a significant result when the treatment is efficacious, reducing the risk of expensive failed studies with ambiguous non-significant results.
+For more details about the benefit of this SSR design, please refer to Mehta and Pocock’s paper.

 Application

 In this practical guide, we specifically discuss unblinded SSR with the promising zone design.
 This design, among many other adaptive designs, e.g., GSD, mainly relies on conditional power.
 Conditional power is the probability of rejecting the null hypothesis conditioned on the evidence accumulated at the interim analysis, i.e., the interim estimate of the drug effect size.
-Once calculated, the conditional power is used to define the boundary of the promising zone.
-When the interim result is showing positive signal, or in other words, “promising”, we boost the sample size to reach the desired statistical power.
-If the interim conditional power is either too low or too high (i.e., unfavorable – positive result will be next to impossible, or favorable – highly likely to yield positive result, respectively), the study proceeds with the planned sample size.
+The “promising zone” SSR method pre-defines boundaries for the conditional power to define 3 distinct zones: a “favourable” zone where no sample size adjustment is needed; a “promising” zone where the sample size increase can bring the conditional power to a desired level; and an “unfavourable” zone where a significant study result is unlikely.

 Figure 1.
 Flow diagram of key parameters for re-estimating the sample size at the interim analysis

 We will walk through a case study to give you a better idea how SSR is applied.
-Assuming a two-arm trial comparing the treatment effect of an anti-viral drug vs. the placebo is to be conducted.
+Assume a two-arm trial comparing the treatment effect of an anti-viral drug vs. the placebo is to be conducted.
 The typical two-sided type 1 error rate of 0.05 and power of 90% are assumed.
-Assuming that the treatment effect is 0.07, from the literature, then a total sample size of 264 subjects is needed for a fixed design.
-However, the study sponsor admits that an effect of 0.07 is uncertain and can be over-optimistic and that a more realistic assumption can be anywhere between 0.04 (minimally clinically significant difference) and 0.07.
-We therefore introduce the SSR design to meet the need for dynamic adjustment of the sample size for uncertain treatment effects, i.e., if the treatment effect is less than expected, we will still have the chance to increase the sample size to ensure the success of the trial (the statistical power).
-The sponsor places a limit on funding up to 1.75 x the sample size of 264, i.e., 462.
-This is the maximum affordable sample size.
-With the last assumption that the sample size will be re-estimated when 50% of the subjects report the primary outcome, i.e., 132 subjects, we are able to perform the interim look at the data and decide whether we need to increase the sample size.
+Assuming based on the literature that the placebo has a response rate of 5% and that the treatment effect is 0.15 (that is, that the treatment response rate will be 20%) then a total sample size of 202 subjects is needed for a fixed design.
+However, the study sponsor admits that an effect of 0.15 is uncertain and may be overly optimistic; they say that a more realistic assumption can be anywhere between 0.105 (minimally clinically significant difference) and 0.15.
+We therefore introduce the SSR design to meet the need for dynamic adjustment of the sample size for uncertain treatment effects.
+This way, if the treatment effect is less than expected, we will still have the chance to increase the sample size to ensure the trial retains the desired power.
+The sponsor places a limit on funding up to 1.75 x the sample size of 202.
+Then this, 354 subjects, is the maximum affordable sample size.
+With the last assumption that the sample size will be re-estimated when 50% of the subjects (101 subjects) report the primary outcome we are able to perform the interim look at the data and decide whether we need to increase the sample size.

-Based on these assumptions, show there are 31.4% probability that the conditional power will be in the “promising zone”, thus, resulting in a sample size increase.
-The % increase in sample size given the conditional power at the interim analysis is plotted in figure 2: if the conditional power of the actual trial data falls within this “promising” zone, the sample size will be increased to a maximum of 1.75 times the originally planned sample size to maintain the desired power of 90%.
+Based on these assumptions and the formulae developed by Mehta and Pocock, we can define the promising zone: we find that the promising zone is when the conditional power is between 37.9% and 90%.
+The % increase in sample size given the conditional power at the interim analysis is plotted in Figure 2: if the conditional power of the actual trial data falls within this promising zone, the sample size will be increased to a maximum of 1.75 times the originally planned sample size to maintain the desired power of 90%.
+If the conditional power is already at or above 90%, no modification to the trial is necessary.
+If the conditional power is below the promising zone, there is no sample size increase, and the statistician performing the analysis may give a non-binding recommendation to stop the trial for futility.

 To fully leverage the benefits of SSR promising zone design, or for more insights about SSR or other adaptive designs, please do not hesitate to contact us.